Mr Fixit Property Maintenance and Renovation Services

 For tariffs B3, I3, I4 and P2 the PLN price schedule allows for charging of electricity at different rates for "peak" and "off peak" periods.
 This is a common system used in many countries under which electricity is cheaper during "off peak" periods when not many people are using power (usually through the night or at weekends) and more expensive during peak periods.

-In fact this system is not in use at the moment - the price of electricity is the same at all times of the day.
+In fact, in Indonesia this system is not in use at the moment - the price of electricity is the same at all times of the day.
 On your bill these periods are marked WBP (Waktu Beban Puncak - peak load period) and LWBP (Luar Waktu Beban Puncak - outside peak load period)

 Street Lighting Charge